Canto degli italiani: Debut

 On 10 December 1847, a demonstration before the Santuario della Nostra Signora di Loreto in Oregina, Genoa, was officially dedicated to the 101st anniversary of the Portoria quarter's popular rebellion during the War of the Austrian Succession, which had expulsed the Austrians from the city.
 In fact, it was an excuse to protest against foreign occupations in Italy and induce Charles Albert of Sardinia to embrace the Italian cause of liberty and of unity.

-On this occasion, the flag of Italy was shown and Filarmonica Sestrese, the municipal band of Sestri Ponente, played Mameli's anthem for 30,000 patriots who had come to Genoa from all over Italy for the event.
-This event is generally believed to be the song's first public performance, but there may have been a previous public rendition on 9 November 1847 in Genoa, of which the original documentation was lost.
+On this occasion, the flag of Italy was shown and Filarmonica Sestrese, the municipal band of Sestri Ponente, played Mameli's anthem for 30,000 patriots who had come to Genoa from other parts of Italy for the event.
+This event is believed to be the song's first public performance, but there may have been a previous public rendition in Genoa on 9 November 1847, of which the original documentation was lost.

-That performance would have been by the Filarmonica Voltrese founded by Goffredo's brother Nicola Mameli, and used a first draft of "Il Canto degli Italiani" that differs from the final version (see above).
-As its author was infamously Mazzinian, the piece was forbidden by the Piedmontese police until March 1848: its execution was also forbidden by the Austrian police, which also pursued its singing interpretation — considered a political crime — until their empire's dissolution.
+That performance would have been by the Filarmonica Voltrese founded by Goffredo's brother Nicola Mameli, and used a first draft of "Il Canto degli italiani" that differs from the final version.
+As its author was infamously Mazzinian, the piece was forbidden by the Piedmontese police until March 1848.
+Its execution was also forbidden by the Austrian police, which also pursued its singing interpretation — considered a political crime — until their empire's dissolution.
 On 18 December 1847, the Pisan newspaper L'Italia wrote how the song evoked public spirits: